MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 Use Microsoft Power Platform Build Tools to automate common build and deployment tasks related to apps built on Microsoft Power Platform.
 These tasks include:

-- Synchronization of solution metadata (also known as solutions) that contains the various platform components such as:
+- Synchronizing solution metadata (also known as solutions) that contains the various platform components such as:
   - Customer engagement apps: Dynamics 365 Sales, Customer Service, Field Service, Marketing, and Project Service Automation
   - Canvas apps
   - Model-driven apps